symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/support-and-contribution/upgrade-notes.md

 For the same reasons as form types, now you can also configure which form types should be used to filter which database field types.

+##### 8. Minor change: unify base admin templates

+Since `base_admin` and `base_login` templates are now exacly the same, the latter was removed to make it easier to manage updates of this file in future PRs.

 #### B/C breaks:

  - Base MenuBuilder class has changed (renamed methods)